lucas-streanga/Processor-Project/README.md

 ```

 ## Usage
+The first command line paramater is the file to read.
+The second paramter is always the mode.
+If "text" is specified, the file will be read as plain text instructions.
+Otherwise, it will be read as a binary file.
+Binary files can be made manually with a hex editor or with the assembler.
 The **size="size"** command line parameter will allow the user to set the size of memory in bytes.
 If the size is invalid or no size is given, the default size of **16384** will be used.
 The
 **print_mem=true** parameter may be passed in to print the content of the memory before execution
 begins, so that the programmer may check their data is correct.
-A file with instructions and data is
-redirected in with **<**.

-## Program File Formatting
+## Program File Formatting for Plain-text Programs
 The user program should be written in plain text and each instruction as 32 characters, 1 or 0.
 Whitespace is ignored, and # may be used for comments.
 The special character **\*** may be used
 as a shorthand for the end execution instruction, opcode 255.
 The file should end with **!** so the program